New Zealand gunman entranced with Ottoman sites in Europe

 “This (attack) is more proof that Karadzic’s ideology is a motive for killings and terrorism,” said Adel Sabanovic, a Muslim from the Bosnian capital of Sarajevo and a survivor of the 1995 Srebrenica massacre in which Bosnian Serb troops killed some 8,000 Muslim boys and men.
 “It must be condemned in strongest possible terms.”

 A YouTube video for the song that Tarrant played in his car on the way to gunning people down at the mosque in Christchurch shows emaciated Muslim prisoners in Serb-run detention camps during the war.
-“Beware Ustashas and Turks,” says the song, using wartime, derogatory terms for Bosnian Croats and Bosnian Muslims.
+“Beware Ustashas and Turks,” says the song, using wartime, derogatory terms for Bosnian Croats and Bosnian Muslims used by Serb nationalists.

+Serbian President Aleksandar Vucic said the New Zealand shooting is “a terrible crime conducted by a psychopath.”
+He criticized foreign and domestic media for somehow implying that Serbs should be blamed for the crime because of the gunman’s “taste for music.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.